 Wagoner is a somewhat small city located in the state of Oklahoma.
 With a population of 8,713 people and four constituent neighborhoods, Wagoner is the 50th largest community in Oklahoma.

-Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Wagoner is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Unlike some cities, Wagoner isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Wagoner are a mix of both white- and blue-collar jobs.
 Overall, Wagoner is a city of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in Wagoner who work in office and administrative support (17.27%), sales jobs (12.24%), and management occupations (8.52%).
+There are especially a lot of people living in Wagoner who work in office and administrative support (15.52%), sales jobs (11.41%), and healthcare (8.23%).

-Wagoner is a very ethnically-diverse city.
+Wagoner is an extremely ethnically-diverse city.
 The people who call Wagoner home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Wagoner residents report their race to be White, followed by Native American.
-Important ancestries of people in Wagoner include German, English, Italian, and Dutch.
+Important ancestries of people in Wagoner include Irish, English, Dutch, and Italian.

 The most common language spoken in Wagoner is English.
 Other important languages spoken here include Spanish and German.